Savita Prabhune: Leading roles in Marathi cinema and critical acclaim (1986–1993)

-Television and notable roles (1992–2008)
+Supporting and notable roles (1995–2013)

 From 1995, she transitioned more regularly to television.
 She featured in episodic roles in Raaz....Ki Ek Baat...
 (1995), and subsequently in Sony TV’s comedy Yeh Shaadi Nahi Ho Sakti (1995–1997), followed by the period drama Itihaas (1996–1998), marking her first project with Ekta Kapoor for Balaji Telefilms.
 In 1998, she was cast in UTV’s Saaya, where she played the mother of Manasi Joshi Roy’s character in a story centred around two contrasting women.
 The next year saw her appear in Neena Gupta’s StarPlus drama Pal Chhin, and she also featured in an episode of Suraag – The Clue, a crime series.

 Entering the new millennium, she starred in Kartavya, on Zee TV, a socio-moral drama examining dilemmas tied to duty and destiny, where she shared screen space with Anup Soni, Ali Asgar, Anant Jog, Nivedita Bhattacharya and Swati Chitnis.
 Another significant project was Koshish – Ek Aashaa, where her role further cemented her popularity in Hindi television.
 This led to prominent mother roles in Balaji's Kkusum (2001–2005), Kkavyanjali (2005–2006), and Neela Tele Films' Saarrthi (2005–2008), where she replaced Neena Kulkarni.
 Simultaneously, she was seen in the Asmita Chitra’s Marathi daily soap Oon Paus, aired on Zee Marathi.
 Her film work during this phase included supporting roles in Khalid Mohamed’s Fiza (2000) as a policewoman, Meghna Gulzar’s Filhaal... as Sushmita Sen’s mother, and Satish Kaushik’s Tere Naam as Salman Khan’s supportive sister-in-law.
 During this time, she also performed extensively in Char Divas Premache, a celebrated Marathi play written by Ratnakar Matkari and directed by Waman Kendre, alongside Prashant Damle, Arun Nalawade, and Kavita Lad.
 The play explores how marriage, over time, can lead to emotional stagnation, with Prabhune portraying multiple nuanced characters throughout its run.
 Her performance earned her the Natya Darpan Award.

 In the mid-2000s, she appeared in the critical acclaimed Tamil-Telugu bilingual film 7G Rainbow Colony, playing a mother who ultimately empathizes with her daughter’s lover.
 She also featured in the Bhojpuri political drama film Banke Biharee M.L.A., alongside Ravi Kishan and Rambha.
 Her most iconic television role came as Sulochana Karanjkar in Balaji’s popular daily soap Pavitra Rishta, which aired on Zee TV from 2009 to 2014.
 She played the affectionate and principled mother of the female protagonist, portrayed by Ankita Lokhande.
 At the time, it became the third longest-running Indian television series on Zee TV, completing a successful five-year run.
 Prabhune’s performance earned her several awards and nominations in the Best Supporting Actress category, including the Indian Telly Award and two Boroplus Gold Awards.